 Reporting your child’s absence

-When reporting your child’s absence please contact the school office and press option 1 on the telephone leaving your child’s name, class and reason for absence; saying they are ‘unwell’ is insufficient and you may be contacted for further information.
+When reporting your child’s absence please contact us on our absences email address (firstname.lastname@example.org) and leave your child’s name, class and reason for absence; saying they are ‘unwell’ is insufficient and you may be contacted for further information.
+You will then be sent our electronic 'Notification of Absence' form to complete.

 As a school we regard regular attendance a priority, and communication between parents and the school very important; therefore, all absences should be followed up by a letter on your child’s return to school.